Explaining Digital Transformation & Amplitude to My Family

 Now, to be clear, I was not advocating for this scenario.
 I believe that there are real benefits for congregants meeting locally, being part of a community, knowing each other personally and supporting each other through life’s events.
 I only brought up this hypothetical example to my family to explain how quickly a digital transformation could occur, even in the most unlikely of organizational models: religion.

-Eventually, they might want to use Amplitude to personalize the experience of users in the app and to recommend content that is most relevant to each congregant.
+Eventually, they might want to use Amplitude to the experience of users in the app and to content that is most relevant to each congregant.
 For example, a member who engages with content related to the grieving process might be recommended similar content to help them through their experience.
 These recommendations could be used to group members with similar interests (cohorts) together, which could drive deeper experiences and connections.
-Over time, the organization could also use Amplitude to run experiments to test different features or content.
+Over time, the organization could also use Amplitude to run to test different features or content.
 This could enable them to try out new ideas or activities with a small group of members to see their reaction before making a mass change that members may not like.
 Before long, the religious organization would not only be a religious organization, but also a technology organization.
 For better or worse, it could transform the entire religious establishment.

 That is the power of digital transformation enabled by the internet and digital apps.
 The best product/content/experience wins and those who cling to the old way of doing things can lose.
 And it can happen faster than you think.
 And since the mobile app is critical to success, a platform like Amplitude becomes critical to the organization.